 Blades can become unbalanced and no longer spin evenly under the deck.
 They will begin to wobble as they spin.
 At very high speeds, you will feel a significant vibration.

 An unbalanced blade is a blade that is heavier on one end of the blade than the other.
-There are a couple different items that causes a mower blade to become unbalanced.
+There are a couple of different items that cause a mower blade to become unbalanced.

 - Normal Use: Dirt rotating under the mower deck can wear the blades unevenly.